 Kenwick Park

 Kenwick Park is situated across the street from the Bright’s Grove Beach.
 Amenities include a covered pavilion and a wedding gazebo for rent, multi-use courts for tennis/pickleball, a playground, and washrooms facilities.
-A seasonal fry truck is on-site, and Beach Bumz rentals provide paddle boards and kayaks for rent at this park seasonally, and weather permitting.
+A seasonal food truck is on-site and Beach Bumz provides paddle boards and kayaks for rent seasonally and weather permitting.

 Mike Weir Park